The MFJ-993B auto antenna tuner includes an internal balun, this article is a review of that balun.

 My redesign uses different pins to the original to better cater for ISCP and to utilise weak pullup as much as feasible.
 IN1 is pin3 (GP4), IN2 is pin4 (GP3), TX is pin5 (GP2).
 IN1 OR /IN2 causes the adapter to send the configuration command.
 The output (TX) is open collector.

 Above, a view of the adapter from chip side encapsulated in heatshrink and a patch of double sided adhesive foam to fix it in the ATU.
 Pin3 is wired to ground, Pin4 (IN2) is green, TX is yellow, ground is black and VDD (5V) is red.
+The TX pin is wired to pin 6 of the opto isolatorC next to the input terminal block TB1 on the ATU.
+(It may be possible to cut a track and insert the module after the opto isolator.
 Continue reading Command adapter for JRC NFG-170 NFG-230 ATU

 This article is an analysis of why my recently acquired MFJ-993B will not match my multiband antenna system on most bands above 20m.
 The MFJ-993B replaces an Ameritron ATR-30 which was capable of matching the antenna system on all HF amateur bands.

 A detailed analysis is performed 18.15MHz on the first problem band.

 The antenna system uses a tune feeder configuration.

 The alternative tuned feeder arrangement described at (Varney 1958).